 3. Get down to the root cause(s) of the few main issues

 Once you have your finger on an issue, go down to its root cause(s).
 We often see pseudo-root causes such as “operator made a mistake,” which call for pseudo-solutions such as “retrain the operators”.
 Don’t fall into that trap.

 You can’t build a process improvement plan without digging deeper into what caused the mistake in the first place.
 Is it related to the number of hours the operators are working?
 The tools they have at their disposal?
 Any issues within the production process?

 Do you have many rejects in production?

-- The point of cause 1: some suppliers ship bad products.
+- Point of cause #1: some suppliers ship bad products.

-- The point of cause 2: some parts pass incoming inspection but should be rejected.
+- Point of cause #2: some parts pass incoming inspection but should be rejected.

 Before you write a plan, you need to know how far and how fast you want to go.
 Let’s take a look at an example: